Dover Grammar School for Boys: Post-war developments (1946-present)

 Following funding cost pressures, in 1991, the school established a joint sixth form with Dover Grammar School for Girls (DGSG) which continues to this day.

 In 1994, the school became Grant Maintained after warding off a series of reorganisation proposals from Kent County Council including a relocation to the ex-Castlemount School Site in 1990 as well as the amalgamation of the 2 grammar schools to a new modern construct in Whitfield in 1993.

 In 2000, a second tower was erected that differed from the design of the existing tower (known as the Old Tower to pupils) to provide additional access to IT rooms built over the school workshops.

 In 2006, as a result of its specialist status as a Business and Enterprise College, the school received additional funding from the government, part of which was invested into a new Business & Enterprise suite.

 In 2008 there were new proposals to move the school to Whitfield to be housed in a new building under the Labour government's Building Schools for the Future programme but this was cancelled after the 2010 General Election by Education Secretary Michael Gove.

-Students also witnessed the opening of the Brian Haines Suite, formally known as L7 (and previously room 17).
-This was to commemorate the exceptional amount of time that Brian Haines had served the school, from 1971 to 2009.
-It was decided that Brian Haines' dedication to the school earned this honour.

 In 2019, plans were drawn to demolish the existing buildings and erect a new modern school on the adjacent playing fields with completion originally set for 2022.
 Kier was appointed in August 2020 by The Department for Education (DfE) to construct the new facilities for the school.
-Erection of the steel skeleton for the main building was competed by Mifflin Construction in mid-2021.
+Erection of the steel skeleton for the main building was completed by Mifflin Construction in mid-2021.
 The building was opened to students in spring 2022 with the whole project being completed in summer 2023.